megaphone image

 How to Use IDOC

 Learn about IDOC, a service used to submit additional documents, such as tax returns and bank statements, to colleges that require the CSS Profile®.
-To learn more about IDOC, read our blog post, Using IDOC in the Financial Aid Process.
+To learn more about IDOC, read our article post, Using IDOC in the Financial Aid Process.

 Right now, one of the most common questions that we’ve been hearing is about the CSS Profile, and specifically how to handle requests for additional documents.
 You see, some colleges ask for tax returns or documents related to your assets, like bank statements, along with your CSS profile.
 But when do you send them, and how?